-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank. ç 2 Business name/disregarded entity name, if different from above Print or type 3 Check appropriate box for federal tax classification; check only one of the following seven boxes: Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership ☐ single-member LLC ☐ Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=partnership).
-Note.
-For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the tax classification of the single-member owner.
-Other (see instructions) ► e line above for 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) (Applies to accounts maintained outside the U.S.) and address (optional) Soo 6 City, state, and ZIP code Nushuille, TN 37202 7 List account number(s) here (optional) Pá art I Taxpayer Identification Number (TIN) back resid entit er your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid kup withholding.
+1 Name has shown on your income tax return).
+Name is required on this line; do not leave this line blank.
+MAR 2 2 2016 2.
+2 Business name/disregarded entity name, if different from above age C GROUP pe ons on page Check appropriate box for federal tax classification; check only one of the following seven boxes: Individual/sole proprietor or C Corporation S Corporation Partnership Trust/e single-member LLC Limited liability approach.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any, Icti I Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partnership) Exemption from FATCA reporting Print or type c Instructions Note.
+For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the line abo the tax classification of the single-member owner. code (if any) c In Dither (see instructions) > State (soup (Mmph Agency) (Applies to accounts maintained outside the U.S.) Print or type See Specific Instructions 2438 (Oling Cover, Empire State Plaza 6 City, state, and ZIP code, Alban, NJ 12237- 7 List account number(s) here (optional) a name and address (optional) Pa backu reside entitie your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid up withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a dent alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
-For other ies, it is your employer identification number (E!N).
-If you do not have a number, see How to get a on page 3. curity number Note.
-If the account is in more than one name, see the instructions for line 1 and the chart on page 4 guidelines on whose number to enter. identification number - 4001445 Pa rt II Certification Und er penalties of perjury, I certify that: 1.
-T he number shown on this form is my correct taxpayer identification number (or I am waiting for a n umber to be is sued to me); and S am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I bervice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or colonger subject to backup withholding; and 3.
-1 am a U.S. citizen or other U.S. person (defined below); and 4.
-TI 4.
-The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct. beca inter lification instructions.
-You must cross out item 2 above if you have been notified by the IRS that ause you have failed to report all interest and dividends on your tax return.
-For real estate transacti est paid, acquisition or abandonment of secured property, cancellation of debt, contributions to are erally, payments other than interest and dividends, you are not required to sign the certification, bu ons, item 2 doe n individual reti es not apply.
-For mortgage rement arrangement (IRA), and
+However, for a ent alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
+For other es, it is your employer identification number (EIN).
+If you do not have a number, see How to get a n page 3. •cial security number - - Note. nployer identification number lines on whose number to enter.
+Par t II Certification

+Under penalties of perjury, I certify that:

+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+I am a U.S. citizen or other U.S. person (defined below); and

+4. The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.

+Certification instructions.
+You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
+For real estate transactions, item 2 does not apply.
+For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+See the instructions on page 3.